I'm a member

 Printer Friendly Version

-DESCRIPTIONIdiopathic environmental intolerance generally involves recurrent, nonspecific symptoms that the patient believes are provoked by low levels of exposure to chemical, biologic or physical agents.
+DESCRIPTIONIdiopathic environmental intolerance (also known as multiple chemical sensitivities) is typically characterized by recurrent, nonspecific symptoms that the patient or clinician believes are provoked by low levels of exposure to chemical, biologic or physical agents.
 Reported symptoms are wide-ranging, and there are not clearly established diagnostic criteria.
-Various tests e.g., nutritional assessment and treatment e.g., immune globulin therapy (IVIg), have been proposed.
+Various tests e.g., nutritional assessment and treatment e.g., immunoglobulin therapy (IVIg), have been proposed.

-Reported symptoms are markedly variable, but symptoms generally involve either the central nervous system, respiratory and mucosal irritation, or gastrointestinal symptoms.
+Reported symptoms are markedly variable, but generally involve either the central nervous system, respiratory and mucosal irritation, or gastrointestinal symptoms.
 Symptoms may include fatigue, difficulty in concentrating, depressed mood, memory loss, weakness, dizziness, headaches, heat intolerance and arthralgia.
 In contrast to the frequently debilitating symptomatology, no specific and consistent abnormalities are noted on laboratory or other diagnostic testing.
-In addition to multiple chemical sensitivity, other terms used to describe idiopathic environmental intolerance include universal allergy, 20th century disease or cerebral allergy.
-Other primarily subjectively defined disorders have symptoms that overlap with idiopathic environmental intolerance including chronic fatigue syndrome, sick building syndrome, fibromyalgia, irritable bowel syndrome, and Gulf War syndrome.
+Other primarily subjectively defined disorders have symptoms that overlap with idiopathic environmental intolerance, including chronic fatigue syndrome, sick building syndrome, fibromyalgia, irritable bowel syndrome, and Gulf War syndrome.
 Intestinal dysbiosis is a diagnosis that could be considered within the category of idiopathic environmental intolerance.
 Refer to the Fecal Analysis in the Diagnosis of Intestinal Dysbiosis medical policy.

-It has been proposed that idiopathic environmental intolerance is a manifestation of a psychiatric disease or personality disorder.
-Studies supporting this cause may include brain-imaging (including PET scans) or psychologic/psychiatric interviews.
-In some instances, symptoms may appear to coincide after exposure to a viral illness (particularly common with chronic fatigue syndrome); supporters of this theory may recommend a wide variety of tests to detect antibodies or antigens of various viruses.
-Finally, some have suggested that hypersentivity to Candida may present with a similar array of subjective complaints, and thus recommend testing for Candida in the stool or urine.
+In some instances, symptoms may appear to coincide after exposure to a viral illness (particularly common in the related condition of chronic fatigue syndrome); supporters of this theory may recommend a wide variety of tests to detect antibodies or antigens of various viruses.
+Some have suggested that hypersentivity to Candida may present with a similar array of subjective complaints, and thus recommend testing for Candida in the stool or urine.
+Finally, it has also been proposed that idiopathic environmental intolerance is a manifestation of a psychiatric disease or personality disorder based in part on results of psychologic/psychiatric interviews.

-It should be noted that some environmentally causes illnesses can be well characterized by their clinical presentation and laboratory tests.
+It should be noted that some environmentally causes illnesses can be well-characterized by their clinical presentation and laboratory tests.
 For example, in certain instances “sick building” syndrome can be traced back to exposure of microorganisms related to air-handling symptoms.
-However, in contrast to idiopathic environmental intolerances, these patients experience a limited range of symptoms, and they occur in the affected building only.
+However, in contrast to idiopathic environmental intolerances, these patients experience a limited range of symptoms, and those symptoms only occur in the affected building.

 POLICYLaboratory tests designed to affirm the diagnosis of idiopathic environmental intolerance are considered investigational.